rfonascimento/salsify-condition-editor-ui/README.md

 ### Todo's
 - [ ] Improve accessibility
 - [ ] Support enumerator filter type
-- [ ] Add debounce when user is typing in the input for a better UX
+- [ ] Add debounce when user is typing in the input for a better UX.

 ### Improvements & Concerns
 - Operators overlap between datastore operator type and Filters component typings.
 Currently they overlap, but if products support new operators, Filter component typings need to be updated.
 This is to have a separation of concerns.
 Filters need to be generic even though, they should be aware of type of operators that can be used.